lynnlangit/learning-cloud/README.md

 It is important to further refine your selection based on the following:

+- **services needed**
-- **cloud services needed** - does a potential vendor offer your desired services?
+  - does a potential vendor offer your desired services in their cloud?
+  - comparing service x vendor, which fits best?
+  - example: does `AWS IoT` or `Azure IoT` better meet your needs?
+- **services location(s)**
-- **cloud services location** - does a potential vendor have your desired services in your geography?
+  - does a potential vendor have your desired services in your preferred location(s)?
+  - where are their data center(s)?
+- **community cloud skills**
+  - what is the size of the total technical community for a potential vendor?
-- **community cloud skills** - what is the size of the technical community in your geography for a potential vendor?
+   - what is the size of the local technical community in your geography for a potential vendor?

 ---